GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

 the pressure at the element face value is used.
 Last, the ``coefficientName`` attribute is used for the stencil transmissibility computations.

-Note that in GEOSX, we are distinguishing solvers from numerical methods and their parameterization are independent.
+Note that in GEOSX, we are distinguishing solvers from numerical methods, and their parameterization are independent.
 We can thus solve have multiple solvers using the same numerical scheme but with different tolerances, for instance.

 .. _ElementRegions_tag_single_phase_internal_mesh: